Han Zheng: Vice President

-After the 20th CCP National Congress in October 2022, Han Zheng retired from the Politburo Standing Committee, as well as the broader Central Committee, at the age of 66.
+After the 20th CCP National Congress in October 2022, Han Zheng retired from the Politburo Standing Committee, as well as the broader Central Committee, at the age of 67.
 He was subsequently elected as a deputy to the 14th National People's Congress (NPC), the only departing PSC member to do so.
 On 10 March 2023, Han was elected during the first session of the 14th NPC as the vice president of China, succeeding Wang Qishan.
 As vice president, Han is known as "number eight" in seniority of the leadership of China, after the seven-member Politburo Standing Committee while his role in the government remains ceremonial and concerns serving as an envoy for, and close adviser to, Xi Jinping.

 As vice president, Han has taken part in diplomatic activities.
 Han was CCP general secretary and president Xi Jinping's special representative at the coronation of Charles III and Camilla in May 2023.
 In August, Han met with British foreign secretary James Cleverly in Beijing.
 He additionally attended the general debate of the seventy-eighth session of the United Nations General Assembly, giving a speech on 21 September.
 Han also met with US secretary of state Antony Blinken on the sidelines of the UN General Assembly that month.
 In October, Han attended the inauguration of Prabowo Subianto as the eighth president of Indonesia.

 In May 2024, Han met with Russian president Vladimir Putin in Harbin, where both Han and Putin attended the opening ceremony of 8th China-Russia expo.
 On 10 October, he succeeded Wang Qishan as the honorary president of the Red Cross Society of China.
 He attended the second inauguration of Donald Trump on 20 January 2025 as President Xi's special representative.
 Han's attendance marks the first time a senior official of China's government has been sent to a US presidential inauguration.
 Han's presence at the event, as he is a trusted senior official, was seen by commentators as representative of Xi's interest in strengthening China–United States relations.
 Han attended separate meetings with incoming US vice president JD Vance and Trump ally Elon Musk before the inauguration, where Han and each of the two reaffirmed this directive to promote agreement and stable relations between their respective countries.
+Han attended the general debate of the eighty-first session of the United Nations General Assembly. giving a speech on 26 September 2026.